blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedas.md

 3. Upaasana Khanda (Worship Portion) [Optional]
 	- [[Upaasana]]

+Vedas are passed on through [[Vedic Shakhas|Shakhas]].

-People ended up not knowing what Samhithas meant after the Vedic period, considering them as sacred sounds.
+Shakhas focused on pronunciation, and not on the meaning of the words.
+So people ended up not knowing what Samhithas meant after the Vedic period, considering them as sacred sounds.
 # Sections
 ## Samhithas (Put Together / Rituals)
 They contain hymns and benedictions.